Hop on the self-expression train with the PUMA x Palomo Spain collection

-PUMA’s latest collaboration, now available in Malaysia, takes a look at team sports through a retro lens with Palomo Spain.
+PUMA’s latest collaboration, takes a look at team sports through a retro lens with Palomo Spain.

 With the 2022 World Cup up and running in such celebratory fashion, people all over the world have the possibilities to watch their favourite football players on the pitch.
 They are all decked in their respective uniforms and some even have slight signature accessories.